TheInsaneLord/mmu-purge/README.md

 ## Installation

 No installation is required for this project.
-Ensure you have Python installed on your system.
+Could you make sure you have Python installed on your system?

 ## Configuration